MarcosFlavioGS/Conway_Game_of_life/README.md

 ```sh
 python3 main.py
 ```
 This will open a window showing the initial state of the grid.
-Press the "W" key to start the simulation.
+Press the "W" key to start the simulation and press "S" to pause the simulation.
 The cells will evolve according to the rules of Conway's Game of Life.
-You can stop the simulation by closing the window or pressing the "Q" key.
+You can stop the simulation by closing the window.

+### Mouse

+The program permit to the user to insert new cells using the mouse.
+It can be done both when simulation is running and when paused.
+Experiement pausing the simulation and then drawing creazy forms on the screen to see what forms will be made from it.

 ## Code Structure